-You just want a weekly overview with your tasks.
+You just want a week overview with your tasks.
 No fancy project management, no Gantt charts, just a simple overview that feels like pen and paper.
 Tweek is a minimalist weekly planner that offers exactly that: a digital version of your weekly planner, without unnecessary bells and whistles.

 Who is behind Tweek?